Basharath/FormEasy/README.md

 After adding the above function click the `Deploy` button at top right corner and select **New deployment** and select type to `Web app` from the gear icon.

-Select the below options
+Select/fill the below options

 - Description(optional),
 - Execute as `Me(you email)`
 - Who has access `Anyone`

-Click `Deploy` button and you will get a URL under `Web app`, copy that and it is going to be the end point for submitting the POST request.
+Click `Deploy` button(authorize the script if you haven't done before) and you will get a URL under `Web app`, copy that and it is going to be the end point for submitting the POST request.

 Note: You need not make _New deployment_ everytime if you want to use the same web app URL.
 Select **Manage deployments** and update the version to keep the same URL.